Specialist (rank): Technician (1942–1948)

 On 8 January 1942, the rank of technician was introduced to replace the private/specialist rank, which was discontinued by 30 June 1942.
 Initially, this gave technical specialists more authority by grading them as non-commissioned officers.
 However, confusion and lowered morale among senior NCOs led to the Army reversing this stance in late 1943, after which technicians no longer held non-commissioned officer status.
 Beginning 4 September 1942, technicians wore a block "T" insignia under their chevrons for easier identification.

-Technicians were considered superior in rank to all NCOs and Enlisted of a lower paygrade, but inferior in rank to an NCO of equal or senior paygrade.
-For example, a Technician Third Grade outranked Sergeants (Grade 4) and below, but were outranked by Staff Sergeants (Grade 3) and above.
+Technicians were considered superior in rank to all NCOs and Enlisted of a lower pay grade, but inferior in rank to an NCO of equal or senior pay grade.
+For example, Technicians Third Grade (Grade 3) outranked Sergeants/Technicians Fourth Grade (Grade 4) and below, but were outranked themselves by Staff Sergeants (Grade 3) and above.

 Technicians were addressed the same as the corresponding non-commissioned officer at the same pay grade: a technician fifth grade was addressed as corporal, a technician fourth grade as sergeant, and a technician third grade as staff sergeant.
 The technician ranks were discontinued in 1948.